March 2022 Review

 GCN collects data on gun incidents and related sentences, inquests and investigations in England, Scotland, and Wales as reported in the British media.
 We know our information is incomplete, though we believe nearly all the most serious crimes are included.

-We are aware of at least one report in March 2021 concerning a gun death:
+We are aware of one report in March 2022 concerning two gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator